100 Ways To Virtually Experience DC During the Coronavirus Pandemic

 • The National Museum of Asian Art has 13 different digital tours you can take through their collection.
 Explore the “Cosmic Buddha” up close or learn more about the opulent Peacock Room.Back to Top

-• Relive highlights from the Kennedy Center.
-There is now a “digital stage” where you can take your pick of a wide variety of past performances.
+• Let the Kennedy Center bring you some tunes.
+They recently launched a series called Couch Concerts with music from Jason Moran, members of the National Symphony Orchestra, and other artists.
+And there is now a “digital stage” where you can take your pick of a wide variety of past performances.
 Watch Beyoncé’s tribute to Tina Turner, clips from Lin-Manuel Miranda’s In the Heights, the NSO’s powerful rendition of Mahler’s Symphony No. 5, and more.

 • Enjoy a virtual performance from Sixth & I. The eclectic venue is putting on shows from local artists in its “Living Room Sessions” on Facebook.
 The first (which you can still watch) is from DC indie band Oh She Dead, with more in the works.